-Prohibition of having possession of documents belonging to another person for moneylending.
+having possession of documents another person for moneylending.

-- 88.-(1) A person shall not have in his possession or control for the purposes of moneylending any document belonging to another person. - (2) Where a member of the Garda Síochána has reasonable cause to suspect that a person is in possession or control of a document in contravention of subsection (1), the member may without warrant, stop and search (if need be by force) the person and seize the document. - (3) A person shall not obstruct or interfere with a member of the Garda Síochána acting under subsection (2). - (4) In this section "document" includes every book, card, order, voucher or other document issued to any person.

-Obligation to produce to member of Garda Síochána moneylenders licence or authorisation.

-- 89.-(1) Where a member of the Garda Síochána has reasonable cause to suspect that a person is collecting repayments he may require that person to produce his moneylenders licence or a copy thereof or authorisation from the holder of a moneylenders licence to collect repayments on the licence holder's behalf. - (2) A person shall not obstruct or interfere with a member of the Garda Síochána acting under subsection (1).
+- (2) Where a member of the Garda Síochána has reasonable cause to suspect that a person is in possession or control of a document in contravention of subsection (1), the member may without warrant, stop and search (if need be by force) the person and seize the 25 document. - (3) A person shall not obstruct or interfere with a member of the Garda Síochána acting under subsection (2). - (4) In this section "document" includes every book, card, order, voucher or other document issued to any person. - 92.-(1) Where a member of the Garda Síochána has reasonable Obligation to cause to suspect that a person is engaged in the business of moneylending he may require that person to produce his moneylenders moneylenders licence or authorisation from the holder of a moneylenders licence to authorisation. collect repayments on the licence holder's behalf.